Rogers Sports & Media: 2024–present: New licensing agreements

 On June 10, 2024, Rogers Sports & Media announced a licensing agreement with Warner Bros.
 Discovery (WBD) beginning in 2025.
 Under the agreement Rogers will hold the Canadian rights to WBD's factual brands, including Animal Planet, Discovery Channel, Food Network, HGTV, Investigation Discovery (ID), Magnolia Network, Motor Trend, the Oprah Winfrey Network (OWN), and Science Channel.
 Content will be distributed via new and existing Rogers platforms, including its television networks and Citytv+.
 Rogers also announced an agreement with NBCUniversal to relaunch Bravo in Canada (Note: The original Canadian incarnation of Bravo was launched by CHUM Limited in 1995.
 It would later by acquired by Bell Media's predecessor, CTVglobemedia, and eventually relaunched as CTV Drama Channel following a format change in the late 2000s) in September 2024.
 Rogers' agreement with WBD succeeds long-time partnerships the latter company had with Bell Media (Note: At the time of the announcement, Bell Media managed the Canadian versions of the factual properties, other than OWN, inherited by WBD from the pre-2018 Discovery Communications (including Discovery Channel and its branded siblings) through CTV Specialty Television Inc., a partnership with ESPN Inc. dating back to the launch of NetStar Communications formed after Interbrew's acquisition of Labatt in 1995.) and Corus Entertainment, (Note: At the time of the announcement, Corus Entertainment managed the Canadian versions of WBD properties that were inherited from Scripps Networks Interactive (such as Food Network and HGTV) as well as OWN.
 The majority ownership of some of these networks date back to the days of Alliance Atlantis.
-Corus was also a marketing partner for the Canadian launch of Discovery+.) while the Bravo relaunch would be Rogers' third collaboration on a TV channel with Comcast after the launches of OLN and G4 in Canada.
+Corus was also a marketing partner for the Canadian launch of Discovery+.) while the Bravo relaunch would be Rogers' third collaboration on a Canadian TV channel with Comcast after the launches of OLN and G4.
 (Note: Rogers Cable also has a technology partnership with Comcast, including use of the X1 IPTV platform for its Ignite TV service.)

 In a statement to The Gazette media writer Steve Faguy, a Bell Media spokesperson stated that their agreements with Discovery "includes protections against the launch of competing services", and that they "fully intend to assert our rights with a view to protecting our business."
 Bell subsequently filed for a court injunction to prevent Rogers from operating channels under the relevant brands for at least two years after the Rogers deal takes effect, citing non-compete clauses in its outgoing agreement, along with monetary damages from both Rogers and WBD.
 Bell further alleged that Rogers induced WBD to break the non-complete clauses in question.
 Subsequently, Rogers filed documents asserting that WBD had failed to disclose the non-compete clauses to Rogers.
 On August 30, Bell said that in light of that revelation, it was no longer seeking monetary damages from Rogers, but would proceed with claims against WBD; including injunctive relief.